bulutoztemur/itucsdb1517/docs/user/index.rst

       Main interface for non-admin users

 **Administrator users** can do all the same things.
 Additionally, there is an **Admin Panel** section on the menu that lets Admin users edit and manipulate the database as they like.
+If an unexpected problem occurs in database, administrator can click on **initialize database** button to reinitialize database.

    .. figure:: admin_panel.png
       :scale: 60 %